valendesigns/option-tree/readme.txt

 == Changelog ==

 = 2.0.8 =
+* Add auto import for backwards compatibility of old 1.x files.
 * Fix typo in docs regarding the filter demo code.
+* Removed slashes in the section and contextual help titles.

 = 2.0.7 =
 * Fixed the load order to be compatible with 1.x version themes that think the get_option_tree() function doesn't exist yet.